Finally, someone sees what you’re carrying.

 This practice is appropriate for women who:

-• Value discretion, intellectual rigor, and methodological precision
+• Value intellectual rigor and neuroaffirming, trauma-informed analysis

-Client volume is intentionally limited in order to preserve depth of analysis and continuity of care.
+Client volume is intentionally limited to preserve analytical depth and continuity.

-Engagement begins with a confidential Adaptive Capacity Level Screening and consultation
+Engagement begins with a confidential Adaptive Capacity evaluation and consultation

 Schedule a Private Appointment